Matzeee/LedD/README.md

 # LedD
-LEDD Daemon in Python3

-## What is LedD?

-LedD is a daemon for interfacing LED stripes.
-It provides an abstract interface for effects to control any kind of LED stripe through an adapter (a driver).
-An Android application can connect and natively change any settings for the effects.
+LedD is a daemon for interfacing LED stripes written in python3.
+It provides an abstract interface for effects to control any kind of LED stripe through an controller, as although it is intented to be used with the PCA9685 chip.
+An Android application can connect and natively change any settings for the effects and stripes.

 ## Goals